uraimo/Bitter/README.md

 Modifying .gyb templates requires minimal knowledge of python and GYB itself provide just a few flow control directive but, lickily, examples of all the directives you could need are already in the template.

 When your template has an error, GYB will show the specific line where the error occurred, remove `--line-directive ''` from the compile script to enable this debug mode.

-## Swift 2.x

-A specific branch [has been created](https://github.com/uraimo/Bitter/tree/swift-2.x) before the move to Swift 3.0, releases older than 2.0.0 support Swift 2.